pkuguanyu/PanoProject/README.md

 ## 2 Running
+Due to limitaion of file size, the whole source code is stored in the BaiduNetdisk.
+First, download the whole simluation source code from the link under the folder Pano_experiments\Simulation_Statistics.
+Second, enter the directory of the source code and follow the running commands below.
 ## (1) Componenet Running
-Due to limitaion of file size, the whole source code is stored in the BaiduNetdisk.

 ### 1)  Prepare the programs and data
 All the Matlab programs are in root folder ¡°/¡±.
 The videos are in the folder ¡°/videos¡±, the trajectory data is in two format is in ¡°/traj¡± and ¡°viewpoint¡±, the pre-calculated tile depth data is in ¡°/DepthMap¡±.
 ### 2)  cut chunks